Arthur Hanlon

-Prior to Piano y Mujer, in 2017 Arthur released "No Tuve La Culpa" (with Chocquibtown) whose video features Arthur playing piano on the back of a moving semi truck along with Chocquibtown through the mountains of Colombia.
-2018 saw the release of "Aura" (Ozuna Ft.
-Arthur Hanlon), and the video has garnered more than 46 Million views.
-In 2019 Arthur released "Si Tu Te Vas" (with Fonseca), Balada Para Adelina and "Como Suena El Piano" with the Cuban hiphop group Orishas.
-The iconic video was filmed in Cuba and celebrates the musical cross culturalism that is so prevalent in all of Arthur’s work.
-His debut project with Sony was Viajero, a CD and DVD documenting his travels through eight countries—Argentina, Colombia, Brazil, Italy, Portugal, Spain, Mexico and Cuba.
-Arthur recorded at every stop an iconic Latin track from that country with the best studio musicians to be found in each and his travels were documented by a traveling film crew.
-Viajero mini-docs premiered on American Airlines flights and the album Viajero, the first for Arthur on Sony Music Latin, was released in mid-2016.
-The documentary later went on to be a Telemundo television special.
+Prior to Piano y Mujer, in 2017 Hanlon released "No Tuve La Culpa" with Chocquibtown.
+The video features him playing piano on the back of a moving semi truck along with Chocquibtown through the mountains of Colombia.
+In 2018 "Aura" (Ozuna featuring Arthur Hanlon) was released and the video has received more than 46 million views.
+In 2019 Hanlon released "Si Tu Te Vas" (with Fonseca), Balada Para Adelina and "Como Suena El Piano" with the Cuban hiphop group Orishas.
+The iconic video was filmed in Cuba and celebrates the musical cross culturalism which is prevalent in all of Hanlon’s work.
+His debut project with Sony was Viajero, a CD and DVD documenting his travels through eight countries—Argentina, Colombia, Brazil, Italy, Portugal, Spain, Mexico, and Cuba.
+He recorded at every stop an iconic Latin track from the respective country with the best studio musicians to be found in each location and his travels were documented by a traveling film crew.
+Viajero mini-docs premiered on American Airlines flights and the album Viajero, the first for Hanlon on Sony Music Latin, was released in mid-2016.
+The documentary beame a Telemundo special.

-Prior to Viajero, Hanlon released Encanto del Caribe, a CD and DVD of a live concert performance filmed at Puerto Rico's historic San Cristobal Castle featuring Hanlon on piano with several guest artists: Marc Anthony, Laura Pausini, Natalia Jiménez, Cheo Feliciano, Bernie Williams and Ana Isabelle (though she does not appear on both the DVD and CD but credited on both).
-Encanto del Caribe was also produced as a special for public television and has aired throughout the United States.
+Prior to Viajero, Hanlon released Encanto del Caribe, a CD and DVD of a live concert performance filmed at the historic Castillo San Cristobal in San Juan, Puerto Rico featuring Hanlon on piano with several guest artists: Marc Anthony, Laura Pausini, Natalia Jiménez, Cheo Feliciano, Bernie Williams, and Ana Isabelle (she does not appear on both the DVD and CD but is credited on both).
+Encanto del Caribe was produced as a special for public television and has aired throughout the United States.
 The album, out on Universal Music Latin, spent five weeks on the top 10 of Billboard's Latin Pop Albums charts.
 The making of Encanto del Caribe marked the first time ever that filming took place in San Cristobal Castle, a federal monument.